 What does pumpkin seed butter taste like?

 Pumpkin seed butter tastes like, well, pumpkin seeds!
 It has an earthy taste that is more savory than sweet.

 Sometimes, I add in a little sweetener to mellow out the taste, which can make it more appealing for kids as well.
 It all depends on how you’re using it.

-I enjoy adding a few flavor enhancers, including vanilla and cinnamon, and (when it’s not Detox-mas time), a bit of honey.
-These all really contribute to the final butter, and make it much more palatable!
+I also enjoy adding a few flavor enhancers, including vanilla and cinnamon.
+All of these additions can really contribute to the final butter, and make it much more palatable!